The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Comparison with previous results

-The parameters $\hat{b}$ of the zCOSMOS galaxies are in agreement with those of VIPERS galaxies.
-In both case they increase with the redshift.
-The trend is more evident in the zCOSMOS case, while for VIPERS the evolution is detected only with a significance of $\sim 1$ $\sigma$ only.
-These results are at variance with those obtained for galaxies in the VVDS-Deep survey.
-VVDS galaxies are less biased and with no evidence for evolution.
-However, at $z=0.8$ where we can compare the three results the discrepancy is about 1 $\sigma$, possibly increasing at higher redshifts where, as we have seen, the bias of VIPERS galaxies increases rapidly.
-The mismatch between the bias of VVDS-Deep and zCOSMOS galaxies and its significance have been already discussed by K11 in terms of different clustering properties of the galaxies in the two datasets \citep{mccracken07,meneux09,kovac011}.
-Indeed, the zCOSMOS field is characterised by prominent structures and larger spatial coherence as opposed to the VVDS Deep field.
-This difference has been interpreted as a manifestation of cosmic variance.
-The VIPERS survey was designed to reduce the impact of cosmic variance and hence solve these types of controversies.
-In the specific case, the agreement between the bias of VIPERS and zCOSMOS galaxies suggests that the bias of the latter is closer to the cosmic mean than that of the galaxies in the VVDS-Deep field.
-A similar conclusion was also reached by \cite{marulli13} after comparing galaxy clustering in these three fields.
+The values $\hat{b}$ of zCOSMOS galaxies (bottom panel) are in agreement with those of VIPERS galaxies.
+These values increase with redshift in both cases. { This} trend is more evident in the zCOSMOS case, while for VIPERS the evolution is detected only with a significance of $\sim 1$ $\sigma$ only. { { Our results} do not match those of M05 at $z=0.8,$ where the two samples overlap.
+The { significance of the} discrepancy, however, is about 1 $\sigma$. } {A similar} mismatch was observed between VVDS-Deep zCOSMOS and interpreted by K11 in terms of different clustering {amplitude} in the two datasets \citep{mccracken07,meneux09,kovac011}. {Indeed, } zCOSMOS is characterised by prominent structures and large spatial coherence as opposed to the VVDS Deep field.
+This difference was interpreted as a manifestation of cosmic variance.
+The VIPERS survey was designed to reduce the impact of cosmic variance and solve these types of controversies.
+In this specific case, the agreement between VIPERS and zCOSMOS galaxies suggests that the bias of the latter is closer to the cosmic mean than {that of the} VVDS-Deep field.

-The comparison among the nonlinear bias parameters of the three galaxy samples (lower panel of Fig.~\ref{fig:bias_compf}) corroborates this conclusion.
-The values of $\tilde{b}/\hat{b}$ for zCOSMOS and VIPERS galaxies agree with each other.
-Thanks to the smaller error bars these deviations are now detected with higher statistical significance.
-Deviations from nonlinear bias seem larger in the VVDS-Deep but the statistical significance for this is barely larger than 1 $\sigma$
+The comparison among the non-linear bias parameters of the three galaxy samples (upper panel of Fig.~\ref{fig:bias_compf}) corroborates this conclusion.
+The values of $\tilde{b}/\hat{b}$ for zCOSMOS and VIPERS galaxies agree with each other and significantly deviates from unity.
+Thanks to the smaller error bars {in VIPERS} these deviations are now detected with higher statistical significance.
+Deviations from non-linear bias in the VVDS-Deep are larger than in VIPERS but the statistical significance for this mismatch is { just about} 1 $\sigma$.